Agablue-red/MLClass/README.md

 Training set involves data `from 2010 to 2020` while testing set includes the year `2021`.

-Training set consist of `19797` observations whereas test set has `2021` observations
+Training set consists of `19797` observations whereas test set has `2021` observations.

 #### Dummy regression